Walk-In Cooler Heat Load Calculator Skip to main content

 3. Enter Product and Usage Data

-Input daily product load in pounds, the product entering temperature, specific heat, and the number of door openings per day.
-For freezers, also enter the freezing point and latent heat of the product.
+Input daily product load in pounds, the product entering temperature, a product preset (beef, poultry, dairy, produce, frozen) or custom specific heat, the cooling time, lighting and fan motor watts, and door openings per hour.
+For freezers, the 144 BTU/lb latent heat of freezing is added automatically when product enters above 32 F.

 4. Review Load Breakdown